digitaltrails/vdu_controls/README.md

 > You can also access the service from any D-Bus clients such as d-feet or the
 > command line tools such as dbus-send and busctl.
 >
-> The service is under active development along with supporting amendments
-> to libddcutil by @rockowitz.
-The current intention is to eventually package it
-> with ddcutil/libddcutil.
->

 Description
 -----------